LHSB1234/LHSB1234/README.md

 I am a full stack developer student from Brazil

-* 🔭 Working in projects using HTML, CSS, Javascript and Python
+* 🔭 Working in projects using HTML, CSS, Javascript and PHP
-* 🌱 Learning PHP and C#
+* 🌱 Learning Python
 * 📖 Reading "Padrões de Projetos" - Erich Gamma
 * 📫 How to reach me: LHSB123henrique@gmail.com